ruslanosipov/ruslanosipov.github.io/source/_posts/2014-06-17-steve-krugs-dont-make-me-think.markdown

 ---
+title: Steve Krug's "Don't Make Me Think"
 categories: [Book reviews]
 date: 2014-06-17 03:42:51+00:00
-title: Steve Krug's "Don't Make Me Think"
 ---

-Today I received in the mail a copy of Steve Krug's "Don't Make Me Think,
-Revisited: A Common Sense Approach To Web And Mobile Usability" (oh, that's a long name).
+Today I received in the mail a copy of Steve Krug's "[Don't Make Me Think, Revisited: A Common Sense Approach To Web And Mobile Usability][1]" (oh, that's a long name).
 I went through the whole book only in under a few hours, and I am so glad I've read it.
 It's a very quick read, but the book is full of concrete and valuable tips and advice about usability.

 "Don't Make Me Think" contains practical advice on a large number of topics: web and mobile usability, design, and writing for the web.
 The advice can be